Ms. Tia Drake - 10th grade counselor

-Attention Sophomores and Juniors: If you are interested in science and mathematics and you're looking for a good summer enrichment program, you should consider Summer Ventures.
+Attention Sophomores: If you are interested in science and mathematics and you're looking for a good summer enrichment program, you should consider Summer Ventures.
 There is no cost for this 4-week program.
 For more information, see your guidance counselor.

 The North Carolina School of Science and Mathematics is our nation's first public residential high school with a specialized curriculum in science and math.
 This highly selective school serves 650 juniors and seniors.
 Recruitment for admissions occurs during the sophomore year.